🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Retail

-In the retail industry, rewards and recognition programs can help to improve customer service, increase sales, and reduce employee turnover rates.
+In the retail industry, recognition programs can help to improve customer service, increase sales, and reduce employee turnover rates.

 Research has shown that organizations with highly engaged employees enjoy 26% higher revenue per employee, as well as 13% greater total returns to shareholders.